tfpauly/privacy-proxy/draft-private-access-tokens.md

 are used to encapsulate ORIGIN_NAME (`origin_name`) and produce ENCRYPTED_ORIGIN_NAME (`encrypted_origin`) as follows:

-1. Compute an HPKE context using pkI, yielding context and encapsulation key enc.
+1. Compute an {{HPKE}} context using pkI, yielding context and encapsulation key enc.
 1. Construct associated data, aad, by concatenating the values of keyID, kemID, kdfID, aeadID, `token_request`, and `anon_origin_id`, as one 8-bit integer, three 16-bit integers, the AccessTokenRequest struct, and the value of ANONYMOUS_ORIGIN_ID, respectively, each in